wp-plugins/fcchat/readme.txt

 = 3.3.0.6 =
 The width of the options panel has been reduced to fit within mobile displays.

+= 3.3.0.7 =
+Added an option to skip opening the chat room list and proceed directly to the default room.

 == Upgrade Notice ==